-- Individuals will comply with SOP 105A and 105B, as applicable - If a potential COI relating to an Individual is alleged, details supporting the rationale for the COI shall be reported to the Chair of the applicable Board and the Ethics Director (ED).
+- Individuals will comply with SOP 105A and 105B, as applicable.
+Failure to comply may trigger processes under Section 13 and Section 28 and may result in rejection of research and/ or referral to a regulatory or licensing body or employer. - If a potential COI relating to an Individual is alleged, details supporting the rationale for the COI shall be reported to the Chair of the applicable committee and the Ethics Director (ED).
 The Chair and the ED will determine if a COI exists.
 The Secretariat on Responsible Conduct of Research may be consulted as necessary to determine COI.
-The Board Chair will determine what course of action is required to manage the COI.
-All decisions, the reasons for the decisions, and the COI management plans made or approved by the Board Chair regarding the allegation will be communicated to the applicable Individuals in a timely manner.
+The Chair will determine what course of action is required to manage the COI.
+All decisions, the reasons for the decisions, and the COI management plans made or approved by the Chair regarding the allegation will be communicated to the applicable Individuals in a timely manner.
 A COI will be documented in the applicable Board meeting minutes.
 See Appendix A below for conflict of interest situations.